UAVmatrix/uavcast-pro-docs/docs/pages/Cell-Modem.md

 Select if your modem is in stick or hilink mode.
 Read the end character in the model name.
 Example: E3276<b>H</b> is a hilink and E3276<b>S</b> is a stick modem.
 Read more on HiLink and Stick modems here [Hardware/modem](https://docs.uavmatrix.com/hardware/#modem)

+##Use Modem Manager
+* Default value: `No`

+UAVcast uses Network Manager to create the GSM connection provied by Modem Manager.
+However, on some modems this wont work.
+This option force the connection to be esasblished by Modem Manager only.
+Its recommended to restart RPI if you change this option.

+##Interface
+* Default value: Hilink:`eth1` , Stick:`wwan0`

+Set the Stick or Hilink modem interface name.<br />
+LED will turn green if the interface has proper internet access.

 ##Access Point Name (APN)
 * Default value: `internet`